XAce90/caspers-leave-notice/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed bug where the auto-redirect was still redirecting even when a user hit cancel
+* Fixed bug where auto-redirect time setting was not saving
+* The redirect timer is now off by default

 = 1.2 =
 * Added a feature that allows you to automatically redirect users to the URL after a certain time passes